GT-NAGARAJ/AWS-PROJECT/README.md

 ![ZUAlGVg1QFiAJRlYNSBYwg_1bba2621dec849d98f072cc7670511bf_ccc0cfcb144d44cf2c539d7dddc55223_3297-e-7-a-1-f-2-c-9-4408-aa-66-1-fd-4161-f-1566](https://user-images.githubusercontent.com/72511276/179655252-baf05b2f-760c-4f54-8b0a-2bec13813389.jpeg)

 >  DB Instances

-Just like the databases that you would build and manage yourself, Amazon RDS is built off of compute and storage.
+- Just like the databases that you would build and manage yourself,
+- Amazon RDS is built off of compute and storage.
 The compute portion is called the DB (database) instance, which runs the database engine.
-Depending on the engine of the DB instance you choose, the engine will have different supported features and configurations.
-A DB instance can contain multiple databases with the same engine, and each database can contain multiple tables.
+- Depending on the engine of the DB instance you choose, the engine will have different supported features and configurations.
+- A DB instance can contain multiple databases with the same engine, and each database can contain multiple tables.

-Underneath the DB instance is an EC2 instance.
+- Underneath the DB instance is an EC2 instance.
 However, this instance is managed through the Amazon RDS console instead of the Amazon EC2 console.
-When you create your DB instance, you choose the instance type and size.
-Amazon RDS supports three instance families.
+- When you create your DB instance, you choose the instance type and size.
+- Amazon RDS supports three instance families.

+- Standard
-Standard, which include general-purpose instances
+  - which include general-purpose instances

+- Memory Optimized
-Memory Optimized, which are optimized for memory-intensive applications
+  -  which are optimized for memory-intensive applications

+- Burstable Performance
-Burstable Performance, which provides a baseline performance level, with the ability to burst to full CPU usage.
+  -  which provides a baseline performance level, with the ability to burst to full CPU usage.

 > DB instance size